 UOCAVA voters can find copies of the federal postcard application (FPCA), federal write-in absentee ballot (FWAB), and information for voter registration and absentee voting specific to Iowa by visiting our Absentee Voting page or on FVAP’s website, www.fvap.gov.

 This law does not affect Iowa’s voter registration process.
 There are still multiple ways to register to vote, including at the polls on Election Day, and online.
 Voters registering on Election Day still need to bring a picture ID and proof of residency in the precinct, like a utility bill.
 This has not been changed from previous elections.

 NONE.
 The Election Integrity Act does not create any obstacles for college students to vote.
-Students can register to vote using all the registration opportunities previously available, including online, or at the polls on Election Day.
+Students still can pre-register to vote using all registration opportunities previously available or at the polls on Election Day.
 Prior Iowa law requires Election Day registrants to show proof of identification and proof of residency; which may include college ID cards IF the cards include a photo and expiration date.
 If college students do not have an Iowa ID, all they have to do is register to vote before Election Day and they will be provided a Voter ID Card for free, automatically.

 The goal is to install electronic poll books in every precinct in the state.
 These will make the voter check-in process quicker and more efficient, reduce the potential for human error, and streamline the system statewide.
 77 of Iowa’s 99 counties use electronic pollbooks.

 NO ONE.
 Every Iowa voter will be treated exactly the same.
 Every registered Iowa voter who does not possess an ID will be provided one, for free, automatically.